 We don’t have time.
 We’ve got to go.
 I’ve got a lot to say.
 I’m on the clock people.
 I’m just kidding.
-Just kidding.
-Matthew chapter six verse five and when you pray, you shall not be like the hypocrites.
-For they love to pray to stand in the synagogues and on the corners of the streets that they may be seen by men for top Mt.
+Matthew chapter 6 verse 5 says: and when you pray, you shall not be like the hypocrites.
+For they love to pray to stand in the synagogues and on the corners of the streets that they may be seen by men for top, Mt.
 Carmel Church.
 Assuredly, I say to you, they have their reward, but you, when you pray, go into your room and when you have shut your door, pray to your father who’s in the secret place.
 And your Father who sees in secret will reward you openly.
 And when you pray, do not use vain repetitions as the heathen do for they think that they will be heard for their many words.
 Therefore, do not be like them.
 For your Father knows the things that you need before you ask him.

-Jim down to verse 16 says, moreover when you fast, do not be like the hypocrites with a sad countenance, for they disfigure their faces, that they may appear to men to be fasting.
+Jump down to verse 16.
+It says, moreover when you fast, do not be like the hypocrites with a sad countenance, for they disfigure their faces, that they may appear to men to be fasting.
 Assuredly, I say to you, they have the reward, but when you fast, anoint your head, wash your face so that you do not appear to men to be fasting.
 But to your father who sees in the secret place and your Father who sees in secret will reward you openly.
 Let’s pray.

-Here, we see in Matthew chapter six talking about the secret sauce of prayer and prayer and fasting.
-It says when you pray in verse six and when you fast in verse 16 if Jesus is telling us how to do these things, then he’s also telling us there’s an importance that we do these things.
+Here, we see in Matthew chapter six, Jesus is talking about the secret sauce of prayer and fasting.
+It says when you pray in verse 6 and when you fast in verse 16 if Jesus is telling us how to do these things, then he’s also telling us there’s an importance that we do these things.
 If he says, when you pray and then he tells you how to pray and we’ll talk about that.
 If he says when you fast and then he tells you how to fast.
-Then that’s telling us that it’s pretty important to Jesus that we do those two things, so if you don’t know about those two things, if you never heard about those two things or you don’t know much about them today, I hope that you’ll understand it a little bit more about it today Mt.
+Then that’s telling us that it’s pretty important to Jesus that we do those two things, so if you don’t know about those two things, if you never heard about those two things or you don’t know much about them today, I hope that you’ll understand it a little bit more about it today, Mt.
 Carmel Church.

 Fasting is not for the strong.
 Fasting is for the week.
 Fasting is for the ordinary people who realize that they desperately need God in their life.
 That’s who fasting is for.
 I encourage you to begin this journey.
 If you’ve never fasted before or if you’re a veteran faster or you fast, and many times I’m excited about what God will do on this journey.
 If you step up and say, here are the keywords.
 God, I want you and I’m coming after you in prayer and fasting.
 I’m not leaving sugar behind.